-FIGURE 132 The family diagram for the least massive pseudoscalar and vector mesons that can be built as q-composites of the first four quark flavours.
+FIGURE 132 The family diagram for the least massive pseudoscalar and vector mesons that can be built as $q\bar{q}$ composites of the first four quark flavours.

+and the neutron themselves are thus baryons.
 Then came the quark model.
 Using the ingenuity of many experimentalists and theoreticians, the quark model explained the whole meson and baryon catalogue as a consequence of only 6 types of bound quarks.
 Typically, a large part of the catalogue can be structured in graphs such as the ones given in Figure 132 and Figure 131.
 These graphs were the beginning of the end of high energy physics.
 The quark model explained all quantum numbers of the debris, and allowed understanding their mass ratios as well as their decays.